Kokolipa/Nasdaq_100/README.md

 # Nasdaq 100 - Interactive Dashboard
 ## TLDR - Project Description - [![Leaflet-map](https://img.shields.io/badge/Dashboard-Presentation-black?style=flat&logo=atandt)](https://kokolipa.github.io/leaflet-challenge/)
-* Creating an interactive dashboard to explore the Nasdaq 100 share index using API's to call the data, Python and SQLAlchemy to clean and transform the data as well loading the data to a SQLite database using SQLAlchemy's ORM.
+* Creating an interactive dashboard to explore the Nasdaq 100 share index using APIs to call the data, Python and SQLAlchemy to clean and transform the data, as well as loading the data to a SQLite database using SQLAlchemy's ORM.
 * Reading the data from "nasdaq.sqlite" to create a Flask API.
-* Rendering the Flask API using D3 library and JavaScript to feed the HTML elements with data.
+* Rendering the Flask API using the D3 library and JavaScript to feed the HTML elements with data.
     * Dropdown buttons
     * Visuals
     * A company description